Michelangelo-Foschi/Circular-Velocity-Calculator/README.md

 run_func()
 ```

-**Finally we create a function, that runs the function of the planet that the user chose.**
+**Finally we create a function, that runs the function of the planet that the user chooses.**

 ## **END**